-The standards for non-chemical liquids are more lax than those for chemical liquids.
+The standards for non-chemical liquids are less stringent than those for chemical liquids.
 Bunds for non-chemical liquids should be able to stand up to the environment, they should be accessible, and it should also help you organize your storage.
 In addition, take care to ensure that the bund stores 110% of the maximum capacity of the biggest tank or drum.
-In some cases your local authorities might require 120% capacity and we always advise you talk to your local authority.
+In some cases, your local authorities might require 120% capacity and we always advise you talk to your local authority.

 The main type of bund discussed above is more of a permanent system.
 The other two types are temporary storage and transportation storage.
-Temporary storage is bunding for mobile equipment that are manufactured from UV protective equipment, they are suitable for manoeuvring the bund on-site safely, and most transport systems can be collapsed for compact storage and transportation.
-There are different sizes of temporary storage system to ensure that you are able to transport your liquids in a safe manner.
+Temporary storage is bunding for mobile equipment that is manufactured from UV protective equipment, they are suitable for maneuvering the bund on-site safely, and most transport systems can be collapsed for compact storage and transportation.
+There are different sizes of a temporary storage system to ensure that you are able to transport your liquids in a safe manner.